THE 2021-22 SHAKESPEARE ENSEMBLE!

-The STAGES Shakespeare Academy is a high-level (non-musical) performance training program for teen students (ages 12 and up).
-This intensive year-long program culminates in a fully-staged presentation of one of William Shakespeare’s plays.
+What is it?
+The STAGES Shakespeare Ensemble is an acting and ensemble-building program for students ages 12 and up, that spans both the fall and spring semester, and culminates in a fully-staged presentation of one of William Shakespeare’s plays.

 What does the Ensemble do?
 First and foremost, Shakespeare Ensemble members work together to form a tight-knit group of players, capable of taking on many different types of performance challenges.
 Under the guidance of the STAGES Shakespeare Ensemble directors, Members learn about Shakespeare, experiment with different acting methods and techniques, and ultimately work together to discuss, cast, direct and design their show.
 Unlike other STAGES programs, the Ensemble format is expanded to accommodate more interaction with the STAGES production team, giving Members a more in-depth stewardship of their original design concepts for the show.